mxbees/locating-the-library-in-institutional-oppression/locating-the-library-in-institutional-oppression.md

 [^35]: Annoyed Librarian.
 “Annoyed Librarian: Libraries as Liberal Institutions.”
 Accessed August 3, 2014. http://annoyedlibrarian.blogspot.ca/2006/12/libraries-as-liberal-institutions.html.

 [^36]: Smith, Andrea.
 “Indigeneity, Settler Colonialism, White Supremacy - Centre for World Dialogue.”
 Global Dialogue 12, no. 2 (2010). http://www.worlddialogue.org/content.php?id=488.

+[^37]: Smith, Andrea.
+“Indigeneity, Settler Colonialism, White Supremacy - Centre for World Dialogue.”
+Global Dialogue 12, no. 2 (2010). http://www.worlddialogue.org/content.php?id=488.

+[^38]: “Code of Ethics of the American Library Association.”
+Accessed August 3, 2014. http://www.ala.org/advocacy/proethics/codeofethics/codeethics.

+[^39]: Like with above, it is also unsurprising that a system of intellectual property is fundamentally organized by the logic of slavery, since it is also fairly easy to see that the creative works of Black people within this system still achieve the most extreme position within this system.
+It is ridiculously apparent in today's contemporary cultural millieu that Black creative and intellectual works are considered property in a very different way than the work created by non-Black peoples.
+Their intellectual property is 'ownable' (thus exploitable) by everyone other than themselves, since 'property' cannot itself own property but the yields of 'property' can be exploited or claimed by the first non-Black person who desires it.
+The interesting thing about the appropriation of Black culture and creative works is how often people don't realize it.

+[^40]: “Frequently Asked Questions (Library of Congress Authorities).”
+Accessed August 3, 2014. http://authorities.loc.gov/help/auth-faq.htm#1.

+[^41]: Just read the US Copyright's office's statement on orphaned works: “Orphan Works and Mass Digitization | U.S. Copyright Office.”
+Accessed August 3, 2014. http://www.copyright.gov/orphan/.